bullhorn/novo-elements/projects/novo-examples/src/layouts/collapsible-nav/collapsible-nav.md

 A navigation panel that animates between an expanded sidebar and a collapsed icon rail.
 Project content into the `novo-collapsible-nav-header`, `novo-collapsible-nav-body`, and `novo-collapsible-nav-footer` slots.
 The `collapsed` state is two-way bindable.

+Track progress with the `transitionChange` output, which emits `expanding`/`collapsing` when a width change starts and `expanded`/`collapsed` when it finishes.

+The navigation also fires a `manualExpand` event when a user's click has skipped the initial transition delay.
+This event is preventable with `event.preventExpand()`, which allows users to click within the navbar without automatically expanding it.

 ##### Examples

 ## Basic Collapsible Nav